-Choose Engineering And Business
+Choosing Engineering and Business

 The MEL in Advanced Materials Manufacturing program offers a unique combination of technical and business classes – giving you the strategic skills to play a leading role in forward-thinking organizations.
 Engineering courses span the entire industry value chain, from materials selection through to production.
 Business courses offered by the top-ranked UBC Sauder School of Business give you a solid foundation in business strategy and innovation, operations and logistics, project management, and organizational leadership.

-Gain A Competitive Edge
+Gain a Competitive Edge